vtexdocs/dev-portal-content/docs/guides/Checkout/fulfillment-checkout-section-api-quick-start-guides/list-pickup-points-by-location.md

 ### 400 - Bad Request

-- **Message error example (code ORD001)**: `"Input string was not in the correct format"`.
-This message will appear when the `geoCoordinates` value field is not sent correctly in the URL request.
+- `Message error example (code ORD001): "Input string was not in the correct format"`: this message will appear when the `geoCoordinates` value field is not set correctly in the URL request.

 ```json
 {